Getting Traffic Violation Ticket While On SR22

 Lastly, keep in mind, once obtaining an SR-22, the certificate that you receive will be filed into a national database.
 Therefore, driving to another state to obtain another license in that state will not be possible.
 It is required that you complete the statutory period defined by your state of having a restricted license before you are able to obtain a new license in another state.

 Once again, as a reminder, check with your insurance company first before pursuing an SR-22 as not all companies will issue this certificate.
 Be prompt in your filing process as it can take up to 30 days to receive the SR-22.
-Above all, research your local state laws to become better educate into what is required, what actions you must take and what requirements are necessary for you to obtain the SR-22.
+Above all, research your local state laws to become better educated into what is required, what actions you must take and what requirements are necessary for you to obtain the SR-22.
 And do remember, if, at any time, your insurance policy stops, the insurance company is required to inform the state’s DMV office and your driving privileges will be immediately suspended or revoked.